FiXato/openMSX-builder/README.markdown

 + Create a simple Sinatra App for [openMSX.FiXato.net][5]
 + Allow for automatic setup of the oAuth tokens.
 + Add documentation on the YAML configuration files.
++ Add --configure argument that will trigger set up of the configuration files.
++ See if VERSION can be integrated into OpenmsxBuilder instead of just being parsed in the executable.

 ## Notes on Patches/Pull Requests
 ******************************************************************************